 You may wish to consider using a payday loan broker.
 Brokers will usually have a panel of lenders that they refer applicants to, so if you’re not successful with one, your application is passed to the next, then the next, and so on.
 You’ll only have to complete a single application form with the broker rather than going through the process several times with different lenders.

 The annual percentage rate (APR) is a measure designed to help consumers compare loans from different providers.

 All payday or short term loan providers must calculate the APR of their products and services using the same calculation.
 It’s calculated based on a one year term (even if the loan is only for one month) which can make already-high rates seem even higher.
 It also takes into consideration both the interest and charges.

-How much your loan costs depends on how much you borrow, the interest rate charged and the term of the loans.
+How much your loan costs depends on how much you borrow, the interest rate charged and the term of the loan.
 Payday loans are, by design, an expensive form of credit and are usually geared towards people who have trouble finding credit from more mainstream sources, such as banks and credit unions.
 It’s always important to be clear about the fees and charges involved when taking out a short term loan.